okta/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 - **Multi-Factor Authentication:** The Widget also handles enrollment and verification of multiple authentication factors.
 It comes with built-in support for SMS authentication, security questions, and Google Authenticator, among others.

+- **Social Authentication:** Support for starting social authentication with providers supported by Okta, such as Facebook Google, LinkedIn, and Microsoft.

 - **Self-Service Password Reset:** Support for sending reset notifications as well as prompting users to verify themselves by prompting them to answer a security question.

 - **Password Expiration:** The Widget can notify users when their password has expired and prompt them to update their password before allowing them to sign in.